akonorev/pg_stat_counters/README.rst

   Utility commands are all those other than SELECT, INSERT, UPDATE and DELETE.
 Only superusers can change this setting.

+- *pg_stat_counters.track_planning* (boolean, default ``off``)

+  ``pg_stat_counters.track_planning`` controls whether planning operations and duration are tracked by the module.
+Enabling this parameter may incur a noticeable performance penalty, especially when statements with identical query structure are executed by many concurrent connections.
+This parameter is available from version pg13.
+Only superusers can change this setting.

 - *pg_stat_counters.save* (boolean, default ``on``)

   ``pg_stat_counters.save`` specifies whether to save the query execution statistics across the